YOUR SUPPORT MATTERS

 No sharing of personal information: Pioneer Florida Museum will not sell, rent, or lease your personal information to other organizations.
-We assure you that the identity of all our donors will be kept confidential.
-Use of donor information will be limited to the internal purposes of Pioneer Florida Museum.
+We assure you that the identity of all our members/donors will be kept confidential.
+Use of member/donor information will be limited to the internal purposes of Pioneer Florida Museum.

 Removing your name from our mailing list: It is our desire to not send unwanted mail to our donors.
 Please contact us if you wish to be removed from our mailing/email list.

 “A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING 1-800-435-7352 WITHIN THE STATE.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.”Solicitation of Contributions Registration # CH26924